 Step 1: Download master page file

-If you don't know what is your master page, get back to the Before We Start section above, and it will tell you how to find it out.
+Note: If you don't know what is your master page, get back to the Before we begin section above, and it will tell you how to find it out.

 - Select your master page HTML file.